JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

 So we want to standardize and enforce.
 The next chapters will go through each tool and how to configure them.

+!!! info Disclaimer

+For all settings the following is true: argue or tweak however you want, but it's better to have a standard than to have none.

+!!!

 # gitattributes

 The scope of git regarding formatting is rather limited, but very powerful.
 In the